uwlib-mig/contentdm_tools/xsl/add_co_coitem/README.md

 - CONTENTdm file name: `cdmfilename`

 ## Stylesheet variables
-- `collectionId`: This should be the alias for the target collection, not including the preceding slash
+- `collectionId`: This should be the alias for the target collection, not including preceding slash